 - Your employer’s websites (typically in the Experience section of your resume)

 - Relevant white papers and articles written by you that are published online (either in the initial resume summary or Experience section)

 - Articles about you or honors/awards you’ve won that are published online (either in the initial resume summary or Experience section)

 Wide left margin

-A standard resume twenty years ago or so included about a 2-inch indent at the left for the professional experience section and most of what followed.
+A standard resume twenty years ago or so included about a 2-inch indent at the left for the Experience section and most of what followed.

 Often, to allow for all that white space in the margin, the content was very densely packed and hard to read.

 Extending the margins to a normal 1 inch or so all the way around should allow for more white space within the entire content.